-The Run Timeout Limit value (shown as 30 in the sample screen above but settable to any positive integer number of seconds when the problem is defined) is enforced by PC2.
+The Run Timeout Limit value (shown as 10 seconds in the sample screen above but settable to any positive integer number of seconds when the problem is defined) is enforced by PC2.
 A count-up timer is displayed during program execution so that the Judge can tell how long the program has been executing; when the specified timeout limit is reached the program will be terminated and the Validator judgment will show “No - Time Limit Exceeded”.
 The timer also includes a button to allow the Judge to terminate the program at any time.

-The content of the input data file for a problem is stored internally when the Add button is pressed (that is, PC2 makes an internal copy of the file).
+The content of the input data file(s) for a problem is stored internally when the Add button is pressed (that is, PC2 makes an internal copy of the file).
 For this reason, editing the user’s copy of the file will not automatically change the data presented to team programs.
 To modify the data file for a problem, the contest administrator must EDIT THE PROBLEM and press the Update button.
 Upon pressing the Update button, a prompt will appear confirming that the file has changed on disk.
 Answer Yes to the prompt to re-load the data file.

+PC2 automatically associates a “problem letter” with each defined contest problem; the first problem entered becomes “Problem A”, the second problem entered becomes “Problem B”, etc. Problem letters are automatically defined internally and cannot be changed.
+Note that in the Add New Problem dialog shown above, the letter to the right of the Short Name textbox indicates that the problem letter which will be assigned to this new problem is C – an indication that this was being done on a contest that already had two problems (A and B) added previously.
+Since Version 9.7, problems after the 26th defined problem (“Z”) are lettered “AA’, then “AB”, etc. The only place where problem ‘letters’ are actually displayed, other than on the Add New Problem dialog, is on the PC2 scoreboard (which displays the problem letter in lieu of the full problem name).

 All team program output is expected to go to “standard output” (where it is captured by PC2 and saved for display to the Judges).
 More specifically, there is no mechanism in the current version of PC2 for dealing with programs which are written to send their output to a destination other than “stdout” (for example, programs which send their output to a file).

 Contest problems in PC2 are global, in the sense that once a problem definition is entered by the Contest Administrator that problem definition is broadcast to all sites.
 There is no mechanism for having teams at different sites in a multi-site contest see different descriptions of the same problem.
 If there is some reason that different descriptions are needed for the same problem (for example, if a problem needs to be described differently at different sites due to OS differences), it is necessary to enter the different problem descriptions effectively as different problems.
 (While this is not very elegant, it is also something that we rarely – virtually never – see in real contests…) Said another way, PC2 views a contest as a set of teams all working on an identical problem set.
 Note also that contest problems appear in the same order at each site in a multi-site contest.